-We are accepting submissions for our annual Black History Month 2022 event series, and we want to hear from you!
+We are accepting submissions for our 2022 Homecoming, and we want to hear from you!

 Showcase your expertise, collaborate with peers, and share your stories with an international community working to advance opportunities for Black people in GIS.
 This event series is an opportunity to amplify you & your work.